 Tap is a fun, fast-paced style of dance that teaches rhythm, counting and coordination.
 Coordination and rhythm skills will be developed while learning tap steps.
 Students will build listening skills, learn tap vocabulary, and connect movement response to sound and sequencing.
 Students should expect to spend more than one year at most levels.

-These two performance driven classes are by invitation/audition/placement only: Open to grades 5-12.
-The companies are tailored to the serious dancer who desires to explore the many facets of Jazz/Lyrical in a more advanced environment.
+This performance driven class is by invitation/audition/placement only: Open to grades 5-12.
+The company is tailored to the serious dancer who desires to explore the many facets of Jazz/Lyrical in a more advanced environment.
 Students enrolled in this class should have Intermediate to Advanced technique and skills.
 Selected members in these multi-grade dance companies will work on various styles of dance from which they will build a repertory for performance.
 The repertoire will include Classic Jazz as well Lyrical and Contemporary styles.
 Our goal is to develop individual dancers who can collaborate to create uniformity.
 Accepted company members must register AND FATIHFULLY ATTEND one or more Bender JCC Ballet or Jazz dance technique classes.
 Students should be dancing at least 2 (two) additional hours per week.

 Debbie Clark, Director of Dance and Art, Instructor (Jazz, Ballet, Lyrical)